MeFisto94/Sargerust/README.md

 reviewing my code to suggest more idiomatic rust approaches as well as filling the gaps (I leave a lot of `// TODO:` comments everywhere I have an idea while coding).

+## Getting Started

+When running the code (through `cargo run`), you have to specify a few options, especially if the defaults don't fit.
+Try `cargo run -- --help` to see them.
+Essentially there are two modes: standalone, which is rendering the world without a server and "remote", which is the classic mode that connects to an upstream realm- and worldserver.

 ### Roadmap

 Things that still need to be implemented (loosely sorted by priority):